hazz292/LSE_A3_Turtle_Games_Predictive_Analytics/README.md

 # LSE Assignment 3: Predictive Analytics

-This repository includes analysis conducted to help Turtle Games, a games manufacturer and retailer to new pricing, determine the product segments, identify the customer sentiments, and predict sales.
+This repository includes analysis conducted to help Turtle Games, a games manufacturer and retailer to set new pricing, determine the product segments, identify the customer sentiments, and predict sales.

 Files include:
 1. Jupyter Notebook